Nagillimi/Skiing-Logging/README.md

 ### Signals

+- [x] altitude
-- g-force
+- [x] g-force
-- turn count
-- jump count
+- [x] jump count
-- jump distance
+- [x] jump distance
-- jump height
+- [x] jump height
+- [ ] turn count
+  - [ ] left vs right
-- ski carving angle
+- [ ] ski carving angle
-- ski angle of attack
+- [ ] ski angle of attack
-- skid to carving ratio
+- [ ] skid to carving ratio
-- grf/reaction force power in [Watts]
+- [ ] grf/reaction force power in [Watts]

+Visit the individual notebooks for the explorations on identifying these signals.
+For much of these, a machine learning model could be trained to assign weighted parameters of the various statistical elements that define jumps and turns.
+This is currently being implemented by using the existing identification algorithms to generate data for labelling.

 ## Devices